Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 # Annual Analysis for Optimizing Operations and Boosting Customer Conversion

 ## Project Background
-Cyclistic is a bike-sharing company that offers access to over 9000+ bikes and 600+ stations across Chicago, providing a flexible and cost-effective solution for casual riders and annual member.
+Cyclistic, a bike-sharing company, specializes in renting 3 different bike types (electric, classic and docked) at over 800 stations, providing service for casual riders and annual members.
+I'm partnering with the Head of Operations to extract insights and deliver recommendations to improve performance across sales, product and marketing teams.

 ## Executive Summary
 Cyclistic's sales analysis of 5 million trips in 2021 reveals an annual revenue of approximately $18 million, with annual subscribed members contributing 58% of total rides.
 However, casual rides account for 68% of revenue ($12.5 million), highlighting an urgent need to address strategies aimed at converting casual riders into long-term annual members.
 Cyclistic can benefit from targeted marketing campaigns, optimizing product maintenance, understanding customer behaviours during peak seasons and optimizing operations.
 These efforts will be key to driving membership conversions in the following calendar year.